The cat chases its tail, the dog whimpers in sleep

 It’s not a nightmare, not a movie, a TV show.

-In the den, your unknowing hand holding a gun,
+in bed alone, In the den, your unknowing hand

-Unless you turn it inside out, look long at what you find
+Unless you turn it inside out, look long inside, the mind

 Struggle all your life to save this dying thing